Cytus: Cytus II

-PAFF and Vanessa told to players that the future is in our hands and we can change it, and it will be a "new beginning" of Cytus world.
+PAFF and Vanessa told to players that the future is in our hands and we can change it, and it will be a "new beginning" of Cytus's world.

-Week's after the event of Architect Awakening Incident, people has splited into two groups.
-One stand for shutting down the A.R.C., the Cytus, and the virtual internet.
-While the other groups stand for reviving of Cytus.
-Vicky, the reporter of 08 Daily has traveling around the Node to interview with citizen about the event.
-But when she start to live from the memorial to the victims in Node 08, Vicky interview was interrupted by protesters to publicize their broadcast in iM to show the darkest side of A.R.C, the Cytus, and the Architects.
+Weeks after the event of the Architect Awakening Incident, people split into two groups.
+One stands for shutting down the A.R.C., the Cytus, and the virtual internet.
+While the other group stands for reviving of Cytus.
+Vicky, the reporter of 08 Daily has traveled around the Node to interview citizens about the event.
+But when she starts to go live from the memorial to the victims in Node 08, Vicky's interview is interrupted by protesters to publicize their broadcast in iM to show the darkest side of A.R.C, the Cytus, and the Architects.

-While in the broadcast, there are call from unknown person used their identity as ?????.
+During the broadcast, there are calls from an unknown person who used their identity as ?????.
 And the call is ringing to E00200 in the OS Space too.
-The Call explained that the World are live longer than the citizen can't imagined, but this World was faced the chaos created by the Ender.
-Humanity was fallen and they are created the Architects to living on.
+The Call explained that the World is live longer than the citizen can't imagine, but this World has faced the chaos created by the Ender.
+Humanity was fallen and they created the Architects to live on.
 But they receive a second chance.
-The survival is just give the mission to rebuild the humanity again that called New Age.
-They also told that event of Architect Awakening Incident is a some chaos that created by humans.
+Survival is just to give the mission to rebuild humanity again which is called the New Age.
+They also said that the event of the Architect Awakening Incident was some chaos created by humans.
 And the chaos like this will never end.
-Because A.R.C. just found the way to used the broken architects to restart Cytus again.
+Because A.R.C. just found a way to use the broken architects to restart Cytus again.
 And this thing will happen again or not.
-As the humanity is moving forward, the mind in the architects will moving to the end too.
-The Call to public is just end here.
-In credits roll, E00200 will see the people that watched the broadcast are also talk within this topic until one message that E00200 received "What will you choose..?".
+As humanity moves forward, the minds of the architects will move to the end too.
+The Call to the public ends here.
+In the credits roll, E00200 will see that the people who watched the broadcast are also talking about this topic until one message that E00200 received "What will you choose..?".

 After that, the call is call to E00200 to choose the last thing that you want to know: